Couples Therapy Exercises: DIY Relationship Guide for Couples

 Difficulty Level: Moderate

 Expand your emotional vocabulary together by using three specific emotion words daily.
 For example: “I felt calm, proud, and supported today.”
 If you struggle to find effective words to describe your emotions, consider exploring this beautiful website in order to build your vocabulary and understanding of emotion words.
+Engaging in self reflection can also help you better understand and express your feelings during this exercise.

 Over time, this practice deepens your ability to understand and express emotions as a couple.